victorlucachi/void9/README.md

 You might want/need to use small dabs of hot glue to secure the switches in the plate depending on how well calibrated your printer is(if you're generous with it, it will add to the weight of the keyboard and it might change the feel of it).

-Dont overtighten the screws as threads might get stripped.
+Dont overtighten the screws as the threads might get stripped.

 # Bill Of Materials